🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 The crucial difference: A member-initiated replacement amendment only needs 2,000 signatures to trigger a special election — and passes by a simple majority of those who vote, with no minimum turnout.
 The 2021 tribal chairman election drew 3,412 total votes.
 A replacement amendment election could realistically pass with similar turnout.

-But there is an important caveat: After a YES vote on June 23, tribal leadership can move immediately — negotiating gaming compacts, appointing board members, approving land.
+But there is an important caveat: After a YES vote on June 23, tribal leadership can move immediately — negotiating gaming compacts, nominating board members, approving land.
 A replacement amendment campaign would take months to organize.
-By the time a better amendment passed, contracts may already be signed, board members appointed, and decisions made that are difficult or impossible to unwind.
+By the time a better amendment passed, contracts may already be signed, board members nominated and confirmed, and decisions made that are difficult or impossible to unwind.
 Getting the amendment right on June 23 is far cleaner than trying to fix it afterward.
 A YES vote is not permanent — but the damage done in the months before a replacement passes may be.

 The vote is June 23 — four days before Homecoming begins